-Dry eye is one of the most common reasons patients will come in for an eye exam.
-More than an annoying allergy symptom or result from prolonged contact wearing, dry eyes can range from a slight nuisance to a severe symptom.
+Dry eye is one of the most common reasons patients come in for an eye exam.
+More than an annoying allergy symptom or result of prolonged contact lens wear, dry eyes can range from a slight nuisance to a severe symptom.

-While most people think of dry eye being a mild, temporary inconvenience, there are many that suffer from chronic or severe versions of a “dry eye disease,” causing inflammation, abrasion, ulcers, or even vision loss.
+Most people may think of dry eye as a mild, temporary inconvenience.
+However, many patients suffer from a chronic or severe version of a “dry eye disease” that causes inflammation, abrasion, ulcers or even vision loss.

-Regular check-ups and monitoring are important if a chronic condition is identified.
+Attending regular checkups and undergoing monitoring are important if doctors identify a chronic condition.
 Early interventions can keep chronic dry eye from creating further complications.

 Dry Eye Affects How Your Eye Functions

-Your eyes normally have a film covering them that keep the surface smooth, clear, and lubricated with fatty oils, watery fluids, and mucus.
-You normally know this combination of lubricants as “tears.”
+Your eyes normally have a film covering them that keeps the surface smooth, clear and lubricated with fatty oils, watery fluids and mucus.
+You commonly know this combination of lubricants as “tears.”

-Dry eyes can interfere with basic requirements that the eye needs to function like clarity, hydration, and effective drainage.
+Dry eyes can interfere with basic factors that the eye needs to function, like clarity, hydration and effective drainage.

 Treating Chronic Dry Eye

-With mild or intermittent symptoms, over-the-counter artificial tears are a sufficient solution for treatment.
-More severe symptoms may require prescription medications to reduce grittiness, redness, or blurry vision.
+With mild or intermittent symptoms, over-the-counter artificial tears are a sufficient treatment solution.
+More severe symptoms may require prescription medications to reduce grittiness, redness or blurry vision.

 Environmental conditions are the most common cause of dry eye.
-Usually, these are related to changes in climate or the seasons.
-These swings of the air’s humidity, temperatures, or speed can affect the body’s ability to replace evaporated tears.
+Usually, these are related to climate or seasonal changes.
+These shifts in the air’s humidity, temperature or speed can affect the body’s ability to replace evaporated tears.

-If the problem lasts more than a change in the weather, our licensed optometrists will perform a few diagnostic tests.
-Given the complexity of the eye, there are numerous parts covered in our tests for dry eye.
-Usually the dry eye exams reveal any of the 4 general problems:
+If the problem lasts more than a change in the weather, then our licensed optometrists will perform a few diagnostic tests.
+Given the eye’s complexity, we cover numerous parts in our dry eye tests.
+Usually, the dry eye tests reveal one or more of these four general problems:

 - Problem with producing quality tears